-Evidence for EUV emission from hydrino transitions also comes from interstellar medium (ISM) since it provides a source of the diffuse ubiquitous EUV cosmic background.
-Specifically, the 10.1 nm continuum matches the observed intense 11.0-16.0 nm band [67,68].
-Furthermore, it provides a mechanism for the high ionization of helium of the ISM and the excess EUV radiation from galaxy clusters that cannot be explained thermally [86].
-Moreover, recent data reveals that X-rays from distant active galactic nuclei sources are absorbed selectively by oxygen ions in the vicinity of the galaxy [87].
+Evidence for EUV emission from hydrino transitions also comes from the interstellar medium (ISM) since it provides a source of the diffuse ubiquitous EUV cosmic background.
+Specifically, the 10.1 nm continuum matches the observed intense 11.0-16.0 nm band [95,96].
+Furthermore, it provides a mechanism for the high ionization of helium of the ISM and the excess EUV radiation from galaxy clusters that cannot be explained thermally [114].
+Moreover, recent data reveals that X-rays from distant active galactic nuclei sources are absorbed selectively by oxygen ions in the vicinity of the galaxy [115].
 The temperature of the absorbing halo is between 1 million and 2.5 million Kelvin, or a few hundred times hotter than the surface of the Sun.
 The corresponding energy range is 86 eV to 215 eV which is in the realm of the energy released for the transition of H to H(1/4).
-Additional astrophysical evidence such as the observation that a large component of the baryonic matter of the Universe is in the form of WHIM (warm-hot ionized media) in the absence of a conventional source and the match of hydrinos to the identity of dark matter was presented previously [65].
+Additional astrophysical evidence such as the observation that a large component of the baryonic matter of the Universe is in the form of WHIM (warm-hot ionized media) in the absence of a conventional source and the match of hydrinos to the identity of dark matter was presented previously [116,117].
 The latter case is further supported by observations of signature electron-positron annihilation energy.

-Dark matter comprises a majority of the mass of the Universe as well as intra-galactic mass [90,91].
+Dark matter comprises a majority of the mass of the Universe as well as intra-galactic mass [118,119].
 It would be anticipated to concentrate at the center of the Milky Way galaxy due to the high gravity from the presence of a super massive blackhole at the center that emits gamma rays as matter falls into it.
 Since hydrinos are each a state of hydrogen having a proton nucleus, high-energy gamma rays impinging on dark matter will result in pair production.
-The corresponding observed characteristic signature being the emission of the 511 keV annihilation energy of pair production identifies dark matter as hydrino [92-94].
+The corresponding observed characteristic signature being the emission of the 511 keV annihilation energy of pair production identifies dark matter as hydrino [120-122].
 Another hydrino decay pathway for this radiation is given by Eq.
-(32.173).
-Interstellar medium [95-97], gamma-ray bursts [97,98], and solar flares [77,97,99] also emit 511 keV line radiation.
-The dominant source of positrons in gamma-ray bursts is likely pair production by photon on photons or on strong magnetic fields [97].
-The solar-flare emission is likely due to production of radioactive positron emitters in accelerated charge interactions [97]; whereas, the diffuse 511 keV radiation by interstellar medium is consistent with the role of hydrino as dark matter in pair production from incident cosmic radiation [95-97].
+(32.171).
+The interstellar medium [122-125], gamma-ray bursts [125,126], and solar flares [105, 125,127] also emit 511 keV line radiation.
+The dominant source of positrons in gamma-ray bursts is likely pair production by photon on photons or on strong magnetic fields [125].
+The solar-flare emission is likely due to production of radioactive positron emitters in accelerated charge interactions [125], whereas the diffuse 511 keV radiation by interstellar medium is consistent with the role of hydrino as dark matter in pair production from incident cosmic radiation [123-125].

 The characteristic spectral signatures and properties of hydrino match those attributed to the dark matter of the Universe.
 The Universe is predominantly comprised of hydrogen and a small amount of helium.
 These elements exist in interstellar regions of space, and they are expected to comprise the majority of interstellar matter.
 However, the observed constant angular velocity of many galaxies as the distance from the luminous galactic center increases can only be accounted for by the existence of nonluminous weakly interacting matter, dark matter.
 It was previously accepted that dark matter exists at the cold fringes of galaxies and in cold interstellar space.
-This has since been disproved by the observation of Bournaud et al. [90,91] that demonstrated that galaxies are mostly comprised of dark matter, and the data persistently supports that dark matter probably accounts for the majority of the universal mass.
+This has since been disproved by the observation of Bournaud et al. [118,119] that demonstrated that galaxies are mostly comprised of dark matter, and the data persistently supports that dark matter probably accounts for the majority of the universal mass.